 In The season of 16/17 Michal joined the "Meitar" Opera Studio of the Israeli Opera in Tel Aviv, where she performed roles both on the main stage and in chamber productions.
 Memorable ones were Baba in Menotti’s The Medium and Zia Principessa in Puccini’s Sour Angelica.
 In October 2016 she made her USA debut as Maddalena in a Rigoletto production with the Opera in Williamsburg, Virginia.

 She started her studies at the age of 18 with Lilly Epstein, and later accomplished her B.Mus. degree from the Buchmann-Mehta School of Music in the Tel Aviv University, where she studied with Danna Glaser.

-Michal is a recipient of many excellence scholarships from institutes and organizations such as The Buchmann-Mehta School of Music, the America-Israel Cultural Foundation, the Ronen Foundation, the Eli Leon Foundation and the International Summer Opera workshop in Tel Aviv and New York.
+Michal is a recipient of many excellence scholarships from institutes and organizations such as The Buchmann-Mehta School of Music, the America-Israel Cultural Foundation, the Ronen Foundation, the Eli Leon Foundation and the International Summer Opera workshops in Tel Aviv and New York.